 The National Slate Museum, Llanberis is based in a former slate quarry built in 1870.
 The dramatic industrial setting is perfect for this acclaimed museum, with displays that faithfully recreate the lives of workers at the Dinorwic site.
 Take part in workshops and demonstrations or simply explore this pocket of culture.

-Adventure Parc Snowdonia now has a huge new indoor adventure facility.
-Adrenaline Indoors features six brand-new adventures, this giant of adventure will test your wits, your nerve, your stamina and your agility.
+Adventure Parc Snowdonia now has a huge new indoor adventure facility, Adrenaline Indoors.
+The National Geographic Traveller Reader One for the Kids (family experience) award winner features six brand-new adventures.
+This giant of adventure will test your wits, your nerve, your stamina and your agility.
 Brave The Caves, the UK’s most extreme slides, zip lines, climbing walls and a challenging aerial assault course.
 There's even a soft play zone for younger visitors.

 Bounce Below, in Blaenau Ffestiniog, has to be one of the most unusual rainy day activities North Wales has to offer!
 Three trampolines, one above the other, are suspended in an underground cavern the size of a cathedral.
 It’s all connected by slides and ladders and lit by psychedelic multi-coloured lights, so you can jump, slide and climb your way through the deep dark course.
 Or try nearby Zip World Caverns where five huge underground slate caverns have been turned into a unique adventure playground.
 They house zip lines, rope bridges, balance beams and tunnels, with plenty of breath-taking stretches and one-of-a-kind views.
 A 3 hour adventure for children aged 10 years upwards.